Alt-Org/Altzone/Doc/Doxygen/Battle/pages/2-view.md

 <br/>

 ## UI Component {#page-view-uicomponent}

+UI Components are scripts which unlike UI Handlers, are attached to the BattleUiShared -prefabs' GameObjects themselves.
+In addition to the "Battle" and "Ui" prefixes, the scripts have a "Component" -suffix.

+The UI Component scripts exist to make it easier to handle BattleUiShared prefabs which have several instances, for example BattleUiPlayerInfo.
+The different instances of the duplicated prefab each have their own GameObjects which need to be accessed to set visual information or attach listeners.

 |  Namespace                                          || Class                                                        | Description                                                      |
 | :------------------ | :----------------------------- | :----------------------------------------------------------- | :--------------------------------------------------------------- |